 There are 35 different types of wine varietals grown in Idaho with the leading varietals being Riesling, Chardonnay, Pinot Gris, Cabernet Sauvignon, Merlot and Syrah.

 Forget Idaho wine and potatoes for a minute, there is a new up and coming crop in Idaho – BLACK TRUFFLES!
 (One pound of black truffles goes for about $1,000!!!!)
 According to the Capital Press, “about 10,000 truffle-inoculated trees have been planted in the Snake River Valley and the area may have the largest concentration of truffle orchards in the country.”

 It makes sense that potatoes are what Idaho is known for since it’s the state’s number one agriculture crop.
 BUT did you know Idaho also produces nearly 70 percent of the trout in the United States, as well as barley.
 And, it ranks third in the country’s production of hops.
 So…think BEER, lot’s of beer.
 Yes, it’s true, the majority of the barley and hops coming out of Idaho are designated for beer production.

-While this series will be focused on Idaho wine and Idaho wineries I did pick up a few other fun facts visitors could find as fun trivia…and since it’s nearly ski season I simply couldn’t resist.
+While this series will be focused on Idaho wine and Idaho wineries I did pick up a few other fun facts visitors could find as fun trivia…so I simply couldn’t resist.